c3g/GenPipes_Docs/docs/source/tutorials/genpipes_tutorial.rst

 chipseq Test Dataset:
 ''''''''''''''''''''''

-We will start by downloading  `chipseq test dataset <https://datahub-90-cw3.p.genap.ca/chipseq.chr19.new.tar.gz>`__.
+We will start by `downloading the dataset for ChIP-Seq <https://datahub-90-cw3.p.genap.ca/chipseq.chr19.new.tar.gz>`_.

 In the downloaded tar file, you will find the fastq read files in folder “rawData” and will find the readset file (readset.chipseq.txt) that describes that dataset.